andre-wojtowicz/awk-tutorial-scorm/index.md

 ----

+### Zadanie 6

 Control flow! `awk` has `if` and `else` like other languages.
 Here we have a dataset of names, ages, and countries.
-Let's try and use if else to print (senior) + the name of everyone whose age is over 65.
+Let's try and use if else to print (senior) + the name of everyone whose age is at least 65.

 `optionalPattern { if (something >= else) { do this } else { do that }}`